-- initiate efforts to assess the magnitude and severity or potential magnitude and severity of the disaster: - alert all the disaster risk management role-players in the municipal area that may be of assistance in the circumstances; - initiate the implementation the disaster response plan or any contingency plans and emergency procedures that may be applicable under the circumstances of the threat; and - inform the Western Cape Provincial and National Disaster Management Centres of the possible disaster and the initial assessment of the magnitude and severity or potential magnitude and severity of the disaster.
+- initiate efforts to assess the magnitude and severity or potential magnitude and severity of the disaster; - alert all the disaster risk management role-players in the municipal area that may be of assistance in the circumstances; - initiate the implementation the disaster response plan or any contingency plans and emergency procedures that may be applicable under the circumstances of the threat; and - inform the Western Cape Government (WC DMC) and National Disaster Management (NDMC) Centres of the possible disaster and the initial assessment of the magnitude and severity or potential magnitude and severity of the disaster.

-Approval from the City Council, or during their recess Council has delegated the authority to the Executive Mayor, to endorse the intention for a local state of disaster declaration in collaboration with the Manager (Head) of DRMC (see below).
-When informing the Western Cape Provincial and National Disaster Risk Management Centres, the Head of the CoCT DRM Centre may make recommendations regarding the intention for the classification of the local state of disaster as may be appropriate, in terms of Section 49 of the Disaster Management Act, 57 of 2002.
+Approval from the City Council or Mayco is required to endorse the intention for a local state of disaster declaration (see below).
+When informing the Western Cape Provincial and National Disaster Risk Management Centres, the Head of the CCT DRM Centre may make recommendations regarding the intention for the classification of the local state of disaster as may be appropriate, in terms of Section 49 of the Disaster Management Act, 57 of 2002.